albertopasqualetto/Gmail-recurring-scheduler/README.md

 ## Disclaimer

-This project is not affiliated with Google and is not responsible for any damage caused by using this application.
+This project is not affiliated with Google and the author is not responsible for any damage caused by using this application.